Frequently Asked Questions (FAQs)

 Children can begin at KinderHaus as early as 12 months of age.

 Does KinderHaus use a waitlist for students whom it cannot accommodate?

 Yes.
 KinderHaus offers spots to families on a first come basis.
 Students who cannot be offered a spot will be placed on a waitlist and KinderHaus will contact families on the waitlist based on spaces that become available, also on a first come, first serve basis.

 No. Children who attend KinderHaus do not need to be potty trained before the start of school.

-If my child is admitted, does that mean she is automatically offered a spot to future years?
+If my child is admitted, does that mean they are automatically offered a spot for future years?

 2. Attending KinderHaus

 Does my child need to speak or be exposed to German prior to applying to KinderHaus?
 And how often should my child attend KinderHaus?

 KinderHaus admits children with all levels of German to its program.
 However, the child’s prior exposure to the language should be considered when parents decide on a schedule.
 If your child does not have an existing level of fluency and you are are applying for PreSchool, then they should attend four or five days a week to increase the exposure and strengthen the immersion process.
 Research overwhelmingly indicates that competence in a new language is best achieved through maximum exposure at the outset of the language learning process.
-Therefore, we believe that it is important that children who are being exposed to the German language consistently for the first time attend KinderHaus for at least four days a week and ideally five.
+Therefore, we believe that it is important that children who are being consistently exposed to the German language for the first time attend KinderHaus for at least four days a week, ideally five.
 KinderHaus expects that in a full immersion program, along with family commitment and support, children in the younger years will acquire the language through their school experience.
-For children applying to the Pre-K program, KinderHaus does require that children will have acquired a certain level of comprehension in German and can be considered on a one on one basis.
+For children applying to the Pre-K program, KinderHaus does require that children will have acquired a certain level of comprehension in German and this can be considered on a one on one basis.

 Since the majority of children know the language, how does KinderHaus handle children who enter KinderHaus with no prior language exposure?